 The recreation ground also hosted Clock Face Colliery Football Club which competed in the local league.
 Bowls was also played and in 1942 the colliery’s bowls club was first admitted to the St.Helens Amateur Bowling Association, competing in their league and cup competitions.
 The Recreation Club still exists and presently operates two adult football and one rugby team, plus eight junior rugby teams.
 In April 2012 they were awarded £49,875 from Sport England’s Protecting Playing Fields fund to convert 14 acres of farmland into pitches for football, rugby and other sports.

-On September 16th 1941 former Clock Face Colliery miner Joseph Lingham, of 291 Sutton Road, died at the age of 57.
+On May 13th 1941 53-year-old John Leyland from Orville Street in Sutton died from the injuries he’d received at the colliery on April 9th.
+On September 16th of that year former Clock Face Colliery miner Joseph Lingham of 291 Sutton Road died at the age of 57.
 Lingham had been badly injured in the mine sixteen years earlier and had never worked since.
-Then on August 6th 1943 George Simpkin, of Chancery Lane in Parr, was killed by a fall of roof while packing the coal face.
+Then on August 6th 1943 George Simpkin of Chancery Lane in Parr was killed by a fall of roof while packing the coal face.
 During the 19th century mineworkers were occasionally taken to court for failing to turn up for work.
-This rarely happened in later years, apart from wartime, when coal had a greater national importance.
+This rarely happened in later years, apart from in wartime when coal had a greater national importance.
 So on October 22nd 1943 George Lea appeared in court on three charges of being absent from Clock Face Colliery without reasonable excuse and was fined £9 (about £300 in today’s money).
 On September 1st 1944 Samuel Pickavance of Manville Street was fined £6 for being absent from essential work without reasonable excuse.
 He told the court that he had been suffering from lumbago.